leesegal95/computer-networking/Notes/chapter-1.md

 * Protocol stack: protocols of the various layers

-* Protocol: responsible for defining the format, order of messzge sent and received among network entities and actions taken on msg transmission, receipt
+* Protocol: responsible for defining the format, order of messages sent and received among network entities and actions taken on msg transmission, receipt

 #### Application Layer